 If you like tasty Italian ice cream, try the homemade ice cream from Gelateria Delizia in Via Antonio Gramsci 18

-And at the Enoteca Migliorati you can buy your favourite wine.
+And at the Enoteca Migliorati you can buy your favorite wine.
 The shop is in Via Colombo 1.
 The restaurant is in Via Garibaldi 58.